CCristancho/ccristancho.github.io/_pages/research.md

 Combines survey data, experiments, LLMs, and text analysis:

 - Early work: Twitter analyses of protest events in Spain.
-- Framing effects in news and social media on public support.
 - Comparative survey in 9 European countries during the 2010 economic crisis (with Katrin Uba and Lorenzo Zamponi).
-- Latest research explores synthetic data with large language models (Uba, Anduiza, Giugni).
+- Latest research explores synthetic data with large language models (with Katrin Uba).

 ---